When you speed up service, people become more engaged - and when people become more engaged, they click and buy more.

 Before the browser can render content it must process all the style and layout information for the current page.
 As a result, the browser will block rendering until external stylesheets are downloaded and processed, which may require multiple roundtrips and delay the time to first render.

-Avoid inline CSS
+Avoid excessive inline CSS

 Prefer CSS in external files over inlining large amounts of CSS into pages to improve caching efficiency.
 CSS can be inlined using